csswizardry/CSS-Guidelines/index.md

 ### Indenting

-As well as intending individual declarations, indent entire related rulesets to signal their relation to one another, for example:
+As well as indenting individual declarations, indent entire related rulesets to signal their relation to one another, for example:

     .foo {}